vaibhawraj/Coding-Communication-in-Distributed-Computing-for-Graph-Analysis/README.md

 ## Setting up AWS Instance

 1. Create 5 AWS EC2 Ubuntu Instance (make sure all instance have same VPC and subnet)
+2. Add security group to allow all inbound and outbound traffic
-2. Setup password for 'ubuntu' user on every AWS instance in order to SCP from one instance to another instance.
+3. Setup password for 'ubuntu' user on every AWS instance in order to SCP from one instance to another instance.

 ```bash
 $ sudo passwd ubuntu